base-go/base-core/README.md

 You can customize the generated code by modifying the templates in the `templates/` directory.
 The templates use Go's `text/template` package, so you can use variables, loops, and conditionals to generate the desired output.

-> **_NOTE:_** Not Recommended: You can also modify the `cmd/main.go` to add new features or change the behavior of existing commands.
+> **Not Recommended:** : You can also modify the `cmd/main.go` to add new features or change the behavior of existing commands.
 However, this is not recommended as it may break compatibility with future versions of Base.
 Better to create a new command and add it to the `cmd/` directory.

 ## Deployment